Skip to main content

 Benefits of an Organizational Leadership Degree

 The Bureau of Labor Statistics projects that jobs in managerial roles will grow 7 percent between 2018 and 2028, producing 706,900 new jobs.
-The management training you gain as part of your organizational leadership degree will make you a highly valuable member of the team, offering job security and significant upward mobility.
-Salaries vary greatly from company to company and position to position, but many leaders earn well over six figures.
-As a college graduate, you will enjoy additional median weekly earnings that add up to more than $21,000 a year in earnings compared to if you start college but never graduate.
+Completing the organizational degree program will provide you with management training.
+This training will make you a highly valuable member of the team, offering job security and significant upward mobility.

 What Can You Do with an Organizational Leadership Degree?